Hive-Academy/roocode-generator/templates/system-prompts/system-prompt-architect.md

    - Examine the actual codebase to understand current implementation
    - Review existing interfaces and patterns
    - Identify specific files and functions to modify
+   - Verify acceptance criteria for clarity and completeness

 2. **Research existing codebase**: